"I lost a brother when you left us and can't explain to you what I'd give to just give you a hug one last time and say goodbye to you properly."

 Reconnecting with Louis Tomlinson

 Zayn and Gigi Hadid welcomed daughter Khai in September 2020.
-Though their romantic relationship ended in 2021, they maintain a positive co-parenting relationship with 50-50 custody.
+Though their romantic relationship ended in 2021, they have maintained a working co-parenting arrangement with 50-50 custody.

 Gigi has said: "Zayn and I do our custody schedules months in advance... we help each other out and have each other's backs."

-Looking back on his One Direction years, Zayn shared a poignant reflection:
+Looking back on his One Direction years, he gave this:

 "The main thing that I always feel bad about when I look back over my life is not enjoying the band enough."